i-tu/Hasklig/README.md

 `<*` `<*>` `<+>` `<$>` `***`  `<|>` `!!` `||` `===` `==>` `<<<` `>>>` `<>` `+++` `<-` `->` `=>` `>>` `<<` `>>=` `=<<` `..` `...` `::` `-<` `>-` `-<<` `>>-` `++` `/=` `==`

 #### Editor Support
-Reports on the current state of support for code editors and terminals is much appreciated.
+Reports on the current state of support for code editors and terminals are much appreciated.

 + BBEdit 11 ([Instructions](https://github.com/i-tu/Hasklig/issues/3#issue-46601683))
 + Chocolat